 When we talk about great cars, we often focus on models that most people can never afford.
 While brands like Porsche present us with awesome vehicles, only a few people drive them.
 Because of that, we figured it would be interesting to put a different spin on the most popular cars.

-Through our car shipping services, we have a good glimpse of America’s daily drivers.
+As a vehicle shipping company, Corsia Logistics has a good glimpse of America’s daily drivers.
 Join us in seeing who wins the real popularity contest – have a glance at our list of the popular cars shipped in 2019.

 Toyota takes the lead